MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/channel-mapping-to-ecom-site.md

 ## Configure multiple channels on an e-commerce site

-Adding additional channels to an e-commerce site can be done in site builder under the **Site settings**, **Channels** tab with the **Add a channel** button as shown in the below image, where the online channel and default locale can be selected.
+Adding additional channels to an e-commerce site can be done in site builder under the **Site settings**, **Channels** tab with the **Add a channel** button as shown in the following example illustration, where the online channel and default locale can be selected.

 ![Adding a channel to an existing site](media/channel-mapping-15.png)